Identification of the Polaron measure in strong coupling and the Pekar variational formula: Identification of the strong coupling Polaron and Kac-interactions: Proofs of Theorem and Theorem

-\end{theorem} Let us observe that the distribution of increments of a stationary diffusion with the above generator is independent of $y\in \R^3$.
+\end{theorem} As already remarked earlier, the distribution of increments of a stationary diffusion with the above generator is independent of $y\in \R^3$.
 Theorem \ref{thmain}, combined with Lemma \ref{lemma:meps:tight} will conclude the proof of the above result once we show that for $\eps>0$ (small enough, but fixed), the infinite volume Polaron measure $\widehat\P_\eps \in \mathfrak m_\eps$. \begin{prop} Let $\widehat\P_\eps=\lim_{T\to\infty}\widehat\P_{\eps,T}$ and $\mathfrak m_\eps$ be the set of maximizers of the variational problem \eqref{epsPekar}.
 Then $\widehat\P_\eps\in \mathfrak m_\eps$. \end{prop} The proof of the above result depends on a {\it{strong large deviation principle}} for the distribution of the empirical process

 of increments, where

 Let $\mathbb Q_T= \P \, R_T^{-1} \in \Mcal_1(\Mcal_{\mathrm{si}}(\Omega_0))$ be the distribution of the empirical process under three-dimensional Brownian increments $\P$.
 Then \begin{lemma} The family $(\mathbb Q_{T})_{T>0}$ satisfies a strong large deviation principle as $T\to\infty$ in the space of probability measures on $\Mcal_{\mathrm{si}}(\Omega_0)$ with rate function $H(\cdot|\P)$.
 In other words,